Gold Humanism Honor Society Chapter

 Established in 2002, the Gold Humanism Honor Society (GHHS) is an international association of individuals and medical school chapters whose members are selected as exemplars of empathy, compassion, altruism, integrity, and service in their relationships with patients and others in the field of medicine.
 The University of Tennessee Gold Humanism Honor Society Chapter was approved in March 2009 and the first inductees were named in April 2009.
 This was made possible by an initial grant from the Arnold P. Gold Foundation.

 Chapter Advisor: Mukta Panda, MD, FACP, Professor and Assistant Dean for Medical Student Education, UT College of Medicine Chattanooga

 - Robert C. Fore, EdD, FACEHP, CHCP, Professor and Associate Dean for Academic Affairs, UT College of Medicine Chattanooga

 Chapter Administrative Liaison: Pamela D. Scott, Director, Graduate and Medical Student Education, UT College of Medicine Chattanooga

 The GHHS is dedicated to foster, recognize, and support the values of humanism and professionalism in medicine.
 The Society commits itself to work within and beyond medical education to inspire, nurture, and sustain lifelong advocates and activists for compassionate patient care.

 Honor Society Pledge

 As a member of the Gold Humanism Honor Society, I pledge by all that I hold dear as a Physician:

-- Be a role model and mentor for humanism in medicine.
+- I will Serve as a role model and mentor to promote humanism in health care;